-3.12 Riser Pipe Cover for Painted Units
+4.12 Riser Pipe Cover for Painted Units

 If a riser cover has been provided, it is installed after the floor opening has been fire-stopped.
-A cover support bracket and a wall bracket are provided the cover install.
-The support bracket screws into the side face of the unit close to the front.
+A cover support bracket and a wall bracket are provided for the cover installation.
+The support bracket screws into the side face of the unit close to the front, recessed by the thickness of the cover.
 The wall bracket screws into the wall where the cover will align with the wall.
 The cover snaps into the support bracket and screws to the wall bracket.
 Refer to the submittal for illustrations of the bracket arrangements.

-3.13 Thermostat Installation
+4.13 Thermostat Installation

-3.13.1 Unit mounted thermostat
+4.13.1 Unit mounted thermostat

 For thermostats provided by Temspec, connect the wires from the thermostat to the wire harness usually inside the electrical compartment using the plug provided.
-Mount the thermostat on the electrical box provided (concealed units) or directly to the unit (painted units).
+Mount the thermostat directly to the unit.

 For thermostats provided by others, connect the provided wires to the thermostat (see wiring diagram for wire identification).
-Mount the thermostat on the electrical box provided (concealed units) or directly to the unit (painted units).
+Mount the thermostat directly to the unit.

-3.13.2 Remote mounted thermostat
+4.13.2 Remote mounted thermostat